Women + Leadership

 Optional Happy Hour: 3:00pm - 4:00pm

-Join the California Teacher Development Collaborative at the 14th annual Northern California Women + Leadership Conference!
-This powerful event brings together women educators from schools throughout the Bay Area to celebrate our journeys and strengthen our individual and collective impact.
+Join the California Teacher Development Collaborative for our annual Women + Leadership Conference!
+This powerful event brings together women educators from schools throughout the region to celebrate our journeys and strengthen our individual and collective impact.

 Featured Presenters and Activities:

-- Keynote: Dr. Dena Simmons, founder of LiberatED, an organization that centers radical love, healing, and justice in education so that all children could live, learn, and thrive in the comfort of their own skin.
+- Dr. Dena Simmons, founder of LiberatED, an organization that centers radical love, healing, and justice in education so that all children could live, learn, and thrive in the comfort of their own skin

-- Experiential activities to facilitate connections, develop new skills, and inspire us to take action
+- Experiential activities to facilitate connections, develop new skills, and inspire us to build a community of care

 - Time for reflection and restoration